Regional 2 North East: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Updated: 24 September 2025 Source:

 2023–24

-Participating teams and locations

 Departing were the champions, Pontefract promoted to Regional 1 North East while Pocklington and Bradford & Bingley were relegated to Counties 1 Yorkshire.
 Joining were Goole, promoted from Counties 1 Yorkshire, and Glossop and Rochdale, both level transferred from Regional 2 North West.